MarijaStanojcic/RDatasets/README.md

 # RDatasets

 ### What is this?
 Find r data from a list of data sets from http://vincentarelbundock.github.io/Rdatasets/datasets.html.
+(Last Updated: March 15, 2019)

 ### Motivation
 I wanted to find R dataset to work with for my class project.
 I found this website with a lot of r datasets http://vincentarelbundock.github.io/Rdatasets/datasets.html and rather than looking through each data independently I decided to make a program that would help me find my data.